daniell311/BTI-Test/README.md

 4. activate virtualenv with the following command using command prompt ".\venv\Scripts\activate"
 5. create MySQL Database name "user"
-6. Import database "tbl_cmb_bak" to database has been created on step 5
+6. Import database "tbl_cmb_bak" to database that has been created on step 5
 7. Install the requirement with the following command "pip install -r requirements.txt"
 8. Run program using uvicorn server with this following command